Calcium stones; Nephrolithiasis; Urolithiasis

 Extracorporeal SWL is a procedure used to shatter simple stones in the kidney or upper urinary tract.
 Ultrasonic waves are passed through the body until they strike the dense stones.
 Pulses of sonic waves pulverize the stones, which then pass more easily through the ureter and out of the body in the urine.

-This method cannot be performed for patients who are pregnant, have bleeding risks, have an untreated urinary tract infection.
+This method cannot be performed for patients who are pregnant, have bleeding risks, or have an untreated urinary tract infection.

 Obesity and urinary system abnormalities may also lower how well it works.

-SWL is considered generally safe, and has few complications.
+ESWL is considered generally safe, and has few complications.
 If they do occur, complications may include:

-SWL appears to be safe for children.
+ESWL appears to be safe for children.
 Experts recommend using the least amount of shocks and impact possible in young people.
 If more than one treatment is needed, the person should wait at least 15 days before having the next treatment.

 Ureteroscopy may be used for stones in the middle and lower ureter.
 Because it uses smaller instruments, this procedure can be done successfully in children.